thephpleague/factory-muffin/source/usage-generators.md

 ### More

 Check out the [faker library](https://github.com/fzaninotto/Faker) itself to see all the available methods.
 There are far too many to cover in the documentation here, and far too many for them to cover in their documentation too.
+Note that you may access the underlying faker instance using the `getFaker` method.

 ## Factory